manofstick/Cistern.Linq/README.md

 So although I have tried to get those PRs mainlined, understandably the project owners have balked at the implied risk associated with such a venture.
 (And really this is just a spare time thing for me so I haven't had the time to keep pushing...)

+The code was originally from on the corefx System.Linq code for bootstrapping - the vast bulk of the code has been rewritten, except for the tests and some algorithmic code (i.e. sorting).